MuckRock/API-examples/README.md

 MuckRock API
 ============

 This repository presents a collection of scripts demonstrating the MuckRock API.
+Find more information on [filing requests in bulk](https://muckrock.notion.site/Guides-and-Manuals-9852bdcb6046454f80840a3f833fd95c) on our Notion guide.

 The API has a [visual interface](https://www.muckrock.com/api_v1/), but it is most powerful when accessed programmatically.